 On a quiet day, there’s a lost world feel to North Devon’s enigmatic Valley of Rocks, despite the serpentine ribbon of road that curls through the vale in the place where a river once ran.

-Here, ancient fossil-rich fingers of Devonian stone form shadow puppets against the sky, framing one of south-west England’s most dramatic views, as Exmoor stampedes off the edge of towering cliffs and down to the churning sea.
+Here on the coastal boundary of Exmoor National Park, ancient fossil-rich fingers of Devonian stone form shadow puppets against the sky, framing one of south-west England’s most dramatic views, as the moors stampede off the edge of towering cliffs and down to the churning sea.

 Many millennia ago, this rugged valley was left high and dry when its creator, the River Lyn, changed her mind and altered course to embrace the sea at Lynmouth.
 An evocative and occasionally eerie place, the valley has inspired writers including Samuel Taylor Coleridge and William Wordsworth, and its rugged architecture echoes with ancient legends.
-The tall tales and high rocks will keep children enthralled, and it’s home to a herd of horned beasts and their enchanting kids.
+The tall tales and high rocks will keep children enthralled, as will the rock's very own herd of feral goats and their enchanting kids.

 From the Exmoor National Park car park at the eastern entrance to the valley, walk across the road and follow the footpath directly ahead, which ascends the western cheek of Hollerday Hill.
 The path elbows right and meets a T-junction; turn left and stroll along a sealed section of the South West Coast Path with the serrated profile of the rocks on one side and the restless sea to your right.

 Soon you’ll pass beneath Rugged Jack, a tumbling tor towering over a spellbinding vista of the Exmoor coast as it runs along the Bristol Channel towards the Celtic Sea.